What does a mortgage advisor do?

-A Whole of Market mortgage advisor is an impartial intermediary who acts solely in the interests of the mortgage borrower and not the lender, while offering the widest possible consumer protection.
+An impartial mortgage advisor is an intermediary who acts solely in the interests of the mortgage borrower and not the lender, while offering the widest possible consumer protection.

-Additionally, unlike banks, Whole of Market advisors provide advice from products across more than one lender, offering a much wider choice.
-For information, please see our Why Use Independent Mortgage Advice page.
+Additionally, unlike banks, impartial mortgage advisors provide advice from products across more than one lender, offering a much wider choice.
+For information, please see our Why Use First Mortgage page.

 To read more about feedback we have received from happy clients, please see our Testimonials page.